-- 8.2 The South West Rural Mobility Strategy aims to level up rural communities through improvements to connectivity, such as enhanced digital connections supporting e-commerce and online services enabling more to be done without the need to travel; supporting more local services where people need them; integrated rural hubs; and networks of settlements which work together, sharing facilities, services and resources. - 8.3 St Stephen in Brannel Parish is linked to the major service and employment centres of St Austell, Newquay and Truro via the A3058 and either the A390 or the A30. the main A and B roads in Cornwall.
+- 8.2 The South West Rural Mobility Strategy aims to level up rural communities through improvements to connectivity, such as enhanced digital connections supporting e-commerce and online services enabling more to be done without the need to travel; supporting more local services where people need them; integrated rural hubs; and networks of settlements which work together, sharing facilities, services and resources. - 8.3 St Stephen in Brannel Parish is linked to the major service and employment centres of St Austell, Newquay and Truro via the A3058 and either the A390 or the A30, the main A and B roads in Cornwall.
 The B3279 which runs through the 'island settlements' from the North, also gives eastbound access to the A30.
-Both the A3058 and B3279 can be busy and are single carriageway and in places have awkward alignments and co suffer a quite high level of road traffic collisions.
+Both the A3058 and B3279 can be busy and are single carriageway and in places have awkward alignments and to suffer what is perceived locally to be a quite high level of road traffic collisions.
 The villages and other small settlements within the Parish are accessed via the various C roads that criss-cross the area.
 Traffic sensitivity is centred around those built-up areas of housing and the village educational centres.
 Thus there is a practical need to encourage more sustainable transport and accessibility in addition to climate change reasons.

 - 8.4 Most of the villages within the Parish have convenient access to bus travel run by the Transport for Cornwall/Kernow Bus Network and these enable residents to travel to St Austell, Truro, Newquay, Fowey and Bodmin, with key journey to work and school services available, and some late night services.
 The only villages where there is no cover is Coombe, with the nearest bus stop being in St Stephen.
 Despite this car ownership and use is high. - 8.5 Local public opinion favours more regular and safe transport with 72% of survey respondents saying that such links were one of the most important resources for young people.
 28% of respondents felt that public transport provision is adequate whilst 50% felt it was not.
-50% felt that more frequent buses and improved bus routes between villages would improve connectivity. - 8.6 As car use is high, due to the rural nature of the area, a lack of car parking is a perceived problem in many parts of the Parish and some 63% of respondents thought there was a need for more parking.
+50% felt that more frequent buses and improved bus routes between villages would improve connectivity. - As car use is high, due to the rural nature of the area, a lack of car parking is a perceived problem in many parts of the Parish and some 63% of respondents thought there was a need for more parking.
 52% also considered that improved car parking should be a criteria for new development, and 49% that traffic calming should be implemented.
-Parishioners often express concern about the dangers this poses to emergency services trying to pass and to pedestrians walking between parked cars, especially children.
-Therefore it is appropriate to seek to maximise the amount of off-street parking in new development.
+Parishioners often express concern about the dangers this poses to emergency services trying to pass and to pedestrians walking between parked cars, especially children. - 8.7 In an area where there is a high level of valuable heritage and traditional street and estate layouts, insufficient and poorly designed parking encourages pavement parking, obstruction of accesses and other ad hoc parking.
+It is essential that new development does not make this situation worse and where possible helps to alleviate existing problems. - 8.8 The Cornwall Design Guide includes a section on 'Movement' which gives useful guidance, and the following Policy should be used with reference to this, taking into account the local concerns noted above.
+For guidance, parking space provision should be designed to accommodate modern family-sized private vehicles with the minimum provision for at least two vehicles, and where possible for larger dwellings, one parking space per bedroom.